 Uninsured motorist coverage, which is optional in the Volunteer State, offers financial protection against the 1 in 4 drivers who lack insurance.

 Failure to provide proof of insurance

-If you can't prove you have car insurance, you could be fined up to $100 and your drivers license could be suspended.
-Keep your insurance ID card in the glove box to avoid these penalties.
+If you can't prove you have car insurance in Tennessee, you face a Class C misdemeanor which could include repercussions such as a $100 fine, suspension of your drivers license, and the inability to renew your vehicle's registration until you meet certain requirements.
+Keep a current auto policy and your insurance ID card in the glove box to avoid these penalties.

 The state may require you to file an SR-22, otherwise known as a certificate of financial responsibility, if you're convicted of driving without car insurance, a DUI, or multiple traffic violations.
 Depending on the offense, you might have to file this document with the state (through your insurer) for up to 5 years.